jakejscott/rush-aws-servereless-workshop/README.md

 ## Create a DNS record for our site

+🖊️ Create a DNS record which is an alias to the cloudfront endpoint

 ```ts
 // Route53 alias record for the CloudFront distribution
 new route53.ARecord(this, "SiteAliasRecord", {